-■ Assignment Details
+Assignment Details

-Assignment #1 - Partnership and Group Process Analysis due March 7, 2003
+Assignment #1 - Partnership and Group Process Analysis due October 6th, 2003

-The purpose of this first assignment is to provide you with an opportunity to reflect on your journey with this community as you enter another phase of working with community groups.
-You are encouraged to reflect on the partnership and group process that forms the basis for both you and your community engaging with one another in this purposeful way.

-You will also present your understanding of critical social theory and eco-feminism.
-In addition, you will examine how these two concepts might be used as analytic tools when dealing with your community group (the data, analysis and inferences made about your community in relation to these two concepts will be presented in Assignment #2).
+The purpose of this first assignment is to provide you with an opportunity to reflect on your journey with this community as you enter another working phase with your community group.
+You are encouraged to reflect specifically on partnership, as well as, group dynamics and processes.
+You will also present your understanding of critical social theory and eco-feminism and examine how these two concepts might be used as analytic tools when dealing with your community group.

 This assignment is meant to assist you to reflect upon the process of engaging with your community at another level.
-Because you are entering into a working phase with the community it becomes necessary to actively consider your professional relationship and effectiveness in meeting the task at hand.
-This reflection, and the review of two broad concepts used as analytic tools, will also help you to prepare for the next assignments that will require you to present data and analysis from the outcomes of engaging with your community group. (please see 'The Process of Engagement, pp. 7-8).
+Because you are entering a working phase with the community, it becomes necessary to actively consider your professional relationship and effectiveness in meeting the task at hand.
+This reflection, and the review of two broad concepts used as analytic tools, will help you prepare for the next two assignments that will require you to present data analysis from the outcomes of engaging with your community group (please see 'The Process of Engagement', pp. 7-8).